 Patrick's clients seek his services on a broad range of commercial disputes – from complex business transactions and corporate governance to breach of fiduciary duties and business tort actions – based on his experienced judgment and the quality of his attorney client relationships.
 He has also worked on a number of government investigations, and recently tried two successful verdict cases involving claims under the FCPA and FIRREA.
 He has extensive experience with trial technology, ESI, and a variety of alternative fee arrangements, all tailored to meet the needs of his clients.

 In 2014, Patrick earned the California Lawyer Attorney of the Year (“CLAY”) Award for Litigation.
 A year earlier, he was awarded Law360’s “Banking MVP” award.
-He has chaired Nossaman's Litigation and Financial Services Practice Groups and his professional excellence has earned him "Super Lawyer" status in Northern California.
+He has chaired Nossaman's Litigation and Financial Services Groups and his professional excellence has earned him "Super Lawyer" status in Northern California.